+Given a world $v$ in a tree $\mod{T}$ with root $r$, we refer to the \termDef{depth} of $v$ in $\mod{T}$, and denote by $\depth(v)_{\mod{T}}$, to the minimum distance from the root to that world, or $\omega$ if this is infinite.
+Namely,

+We will remove the reference to $\mod{T}$ in the previous definition, and simply write $\depth(v)$, if this is clear from the context.
+For $v \in W$ in a tree and different from the root, we denote by $par(v)$ its parent node, i.e., the only $u \in W$ such that $Ruv$.

-The \termDef{subframe of $\mod{F}$ (or submodel of $\mod{M}$) generated by one world $w$}, denoted by $\mod{F}_w$ (resp. $\mod{M}_w$) is that obtained by restricting the original frame or model to the worlds accessible from $w$, which will be referred to as the root of the new model.
-For convenience, we will restrict this to those accessible in a finite number of steps,\footnote{We will see below that our logics are complete with respect to models with finite depth, so this definition is enough for us.}, formally:
+The \termDef{subframe of $\mod{F}$ (or submodel of $\mod{M}$) generated by one world $w$}, denoted by $\mod{F}_w$ (resp. $\mod{M}_w$) is the one obtained by restricting the original frame or model to the worlds accessible from $w$.
+We will restrict these to the worlds accessible in a finite number of steps.\footnote{We will see below that our logics are complete with respect to models with finite depth, so this definition will be enough for us.} Formally:

-Any frame with the structure above is said to be \termDef{rooted}.
-Given a world $v$ in a rooted frame with root $r$, we refer to the \termDef{depth} of $v$, and denote by $\depth(v)$, to the minimum distance from the root to that world.